 Is Your RV Considered a Home?

-The first thing to ask yourself when looking for RV tax deductions is whether the RV can be considered a home.
+When looking for RV tax deductions, ask yourself whether the RV can be considered a home.
 If it can, you may be entitled to a deduction.

 RV as a Primary Residence

-What if your RV is where you live full-time?
-In that case, you can claim the RV home as your primary residence even if it does not have a permanent location, as long as it contains the required facilities.
-These include a place to sleep, a way to cook, and a place to use the restroom.
+Is your RV where you live full-time?
+If so, you can claim the RV home as your primary residence even if it does not have a permanent location, as long as it contains the required facilities.
+These include a place to sleep, a way to cook, and a bathroom.

 Why would you want to be able to claim your RV as your primary residence?
-If you have a qualified loan on your RV and your RV is where you live, you can actually claim the home mortgage deduction and deduct the amount you paid in interest on your RV loan over the course of the year.
+If you have a qualified loan on your RV and you live there, you can actually claim the home mortgage deduction and deduct the amount you paid in interest on your RV loan over the course of the year.

 RV as a Second Home

-Yes, the mortgage interest deduction can be taken on your primary home, but you can also deduct interest paid on a second home.
+So the mortgage interest deduction can be taken on your primary home.
+But you can also deduct interest paid on a second home.
 As long as you spend the greater of 14 days or 10% of the days that the RV was rented out to others in the rig, it qualifies as a second home.
-In this case, you can deduct the interest on your RV loan just as you would if your RV was your primary residence.
+You can deduct the interest on your RV loan just as you would if your RV were your primary residence.

 Solar Tax Credit

-If your RV counts as your primary residence or second home, there is a credit you might qualify for.
-If you installed solar panels on the rig in 2024, you might also qualify for the Solar Tax Credit.
-This is valid through 2032 and gives you 30% of the total cost of your solar installation in the form of a refundable tax credit.
+If your RV counts as your primary residence or second home, and you installed solar panels on your rig you might also qualify for the Solar Tax Credit.
+To qualify, work must have been completed by December 31, 2025.
+This gives you 30% of the total cost of your solar installation in the form of a tax credit.

 Notes About Claiming Your RV as a Home

-While you can deduct interest paid on a motorhome or trailer, you cannot claim interest paid on your tow vehicle (truck, SUV, etc).
+While you can deduct interest paid on a motorhome or trailer, you cannot claim interest paid on your tow vehicle.
 Basically, if you don’t sleep, eat, and bathe in the vehicle, it cannot be considered a home.

 RV Sales Tax by State

 Those who bought their RVs this year also might be eligible for the RV sales tax deduction.
-This is a write-off that allows you to deduct the amount you paid in sales tax when you purchased your rig.
-It can only be claimed the year you buy your RV, and it will only benefit you if your state is one of the 45 that assess vehicle sales tax.
+This is a write-off that allows you to deduct the amount you paid in sales tax.
+It can only be claimed the year you buy your RV.
+Also, it will only benefit you if your state is one of the 45 that assess vehicle sales tax.

-If you purchased your RV in one of the following states, sales tax was not charged and this deduction does not apply to you:
+If you purchased your RV in one of the following states, sales tax was not charged.
+That means this deduction does not apply to you:

 - Alaska